Meet this 27-year old CPA from Canada who quit her job to Study, Work & Live Abroad (Switzerland)

 How does one say no to that?
 I had won the jackpot!

-So for a number of reasons as mentioned above I picked Switzerland to do my Masters Degree.
+So for several reasons as mentioned above I picked Switzerland to do my Master's Degree.

 "Cost of Living in Switzerland as an Expat on a Study Visa."

 Another high barrier to moving to Switzerland is probably the cost of living.

 Switzerland is one of the most expensive countries to live in.
 So unless you already have a job lined up and the company is paying for your relocation expenses, you will need to have a fair amount of money saved up.